-Anyone injured in a slip and fall accident in Florida has four years to file a lawsuit.
+Anyone injured in a slip and fall accident in Florida has two years to file a lawsuit.
 This deadline also applies to property damages in that accident, such as a busted computer, broken phone, smashed jewelry, etc.

 In Florida, courts use the “pure comparative negligence” rule to determine if you are partially at fault for your accident.
 The outcome of that determination will weigh heavily on how much compensation you’ll receive.
 Under this rule, damages awarded are reduced depending on the percentage you’re to blame for the accident.

 More Slip and Fall News